 Kevin started by showing us the Dutch style bridge connecting an islanded protrusion – the Ravelin, which would have originally led into the fort.
 The replica from 1980 was based upon original plans.
 Whilst the bridge is more than safe for regular tours, it’s currently unsuitable for frequent access.
 The Dutch are known for their drainage with most of the current drainage on Canvey Island still based around Dutch designs.
 As most of the land at Tilbury Fort was reclaimed marshland, drainage was a priority and the photos below of the bricks was part of a mound that was built.
 This would have also contained gates for people who were entering the fort through the bridge.

 Next we took a look at the defences that the fort offers, including the wall that surrounds the fort.
 This was actually lowered at one point so that the officers and their wives could see out of the fort!
 The Home Guard installed two Spigot Mortars during the Second World War.
 Both bases remain at Tilbury Fort, with a replica Spigot Mortar on one of them.

 We next went into the ‘Dead House‘, a room with a trap door used to store the sick and injured as a kind of quarantine – it was either die or recover!
 It was later used as a dormitory and also for storage.

 By the First World War, anti-aircraft guns were added, and shot down a German zeppelin.
 This was the only time the fort actually had any military success throughout its long history.
 Of course, we must remember that if defences such as Tilbury Fort were not built throughout history, the country would be allowing enemy invasion.
 It could be said it acted more so as a deterrent.
-The 18th Century barrack blocks were damages in the Second World War, and were demolished in 1950.
+The 18th Century barrack blocks were damaged in the Second World War, and were demolished in 1950.